Swimming at the 1908 Summer Olympics – Men's 400 metre freestyle

 Each nation could enter up to 12 swimmers.
 Twenty-five swimmers from ten nations competed.
+The winning margin was 7.4 seconds which as of 2023 is the only time this event has been won by more than six seconds at the Olympics.

 Records

 These were the standing world and Olympic records (in minutes) prior to the 1908 Summer Olympics.